chrisshiplet/html5quickstart/README.md

 </div>
 ```
+###.wrapper
+Apply this to your page wrapping div to set the max-width of the layout and keep it centered.

 ###.clearfix
 The classic float clearing fix.
 Apply clearfix to a floated element to make sure that elements below it clear the float properly.